John Oliver Embarrasses Rudy Giuliani Over Mar-a-Lago Raid

 “The fallout from the FBI search at Mar-a-Lago continued, with Trump associates spinning increasingly outlandish rationalizations for why it was OK for him to keep sensitive documents there, including this one,” offered Oliver.

-The late-night host then cut to an interview with Trump mouthpiece Rudy Giuliani—who once married his own second cousin—on Newsmax, saying, “If you look at the Espionage Act, it’s not really about taking the documents—it’s about destroying them, or hiding them, or giving them to the enemy.
+The late-night host then cut to an interview with Trump mouthpiece Rudy Giuliani on Newsmax, saying, “If you look at the Espionage Act, it’s not really about taking the documents—it’s about destroying them, or hiding them, or giving them to the enemy.
 It’s not about taking them and putting them in a place that’s roughly as safe as they were in in the first place.”